UekiYukino/digital-forensics/recent_run/README.md

 https://github.com/williballenthin/python-registry

 #### NTUSER.DAT
 `NTUSER.DAT` is a registry hives that store information of users' activities on the system.
-Usually found under %systemdrive%\Users\<[UserName]>\NTUSER.DAT, you could use tools like FTK Imager to export this file.<br/>
+Usually found under `%systemdrive%\Users\<[UserName]>\NTUSER.DAT`, you could use tools like FTK Imager to export this file.<br/>
 From this file, we could retrieve the __UserAssist__ artifact.<br/>
 __UserAssist__ stores information of run programs, including:
 + The last execution time in UTC (in FILETIME format)